kevinolega/callcentertrainingtips/6wel/guidelines/organize-answers.md

 Please add space above and below each line to make it easier to add corrections and feedback.

-## Please write short simple sentences.
+## Please write short, simple sentences.

 Back in school, we were taught to write compound and complex sentences.